Tired of the 9-to-5 grind and wishing you had more time for your family?

 If you’re welding permanent jewelry, argon is one of those things people either swear by or skip entirely.
 Some say it dramatically improves weld quality, while others claim to get by just fine without it.
 I personally believe that if you want stronger, cleaner welds that hold up better over time, argon is definitely required in the permanent jewelry industry.

-We foster relationships with brands we use and trust.
+We foster relationships with trustworthy brands.
 The testimonials on our site represent real experiences, but they don't guarantee you'll achieve similar results.
 When you make purchases through our links to our partners, we may earn a commission.
-Your support helps us continue this work.
+These are our personal opinions only.
 You can read our full disclosure here.

 What Is Argon and Why Is It Used When Welding Permanent Jewelry?